cbasje/motorsport-cal-astro/README.md

 # [Motorsport calendar](https://motorsport.benjami.in/)

 This is a website that shows motorsport events from around the world.
-Currently, it is a list with interactive filtering and a countdown but the plan is to expand on this in the future.
+Currently, it can create a .ics-file and shows a list with interactive filtering but the plan is to make this a fully-fledged web app.

 ## Stack